 Lorna Day Counselling Registered MBACP (Accredited).

-Hello, my name is Lorna, I am a qualified counsellor, Registered with BACP and also having been granted Accredited status with BACP (British Association for Counsellors and Psychotherapists) .I am based within easy reach of Boston , Sleaford, Spalding , Long Sutton, Kings Lynn and Lincoln.
+Hello, my name is Lorna, I am a qualified counsellor, Registered and Accredited with BACP (British Association for Counsellors and Psychotherapists) .I am based within easy reach of Boston , Sleaford, Spalding , Long Sutton, Kings Lynn and Lincoln.

 I offer face to face , time limited, long and short term counselling.